 The woman’s subconscious plan is to direct her frustrations away from her husband, but it needs to come out somewhere.
 It comes out on someone working in the service industry.

 Another story in which service workers bear the brunt is John Cheever’s “Reunion”.

 Insofar as “The Escape” is a road-trip journey, something needs to happen which leads to the woman’s (or the reader’s) revelation.
-This doesn’t need to be some big battle, and Mansfield never wrote your classic, masculine mythic structure anyhow.
+This doesn’t need to be some big big struggle, and Mansfield never wrote your classic, masculine mythic structure anyhow.

 But what?
 What happens in this horse-and-cart seaside journey to change the emotional valence?